Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Modelling Framework: Approaches and Metrics to Characterise Network Flexibility

 Then, the allocation of the grand coalition value, $v(N)$, to player $i$ can be found as the weighted average of player's marginal contributions to all possible coalitions, as defined by the Shapley value formula:

 The weight of each coalition depends on the number of players in the coalition, $|S|$, and the total number of players in a cooperative game, $|N|$.
-The Shapley value has been acknowledged as a useful tool in cost allocation mechanisms, data analysis, and power systems research \cite{Churkin2021review,Banez-Chicharro2017,Hasan2018,Kristiansen2018,Han2019,Hupez2021,Fleischhacker2022,Anibal2022}.
-Several desirable properties of the Shapley value make it suitable for tracing, ranking, and pricing flexibility in distribution networks.
+The Shapley value has been acknowledged as a useful tool in cost allocation mechanisms, data analysis, and power systems research \cite{Churkin2021review,Banez-Chicharro2017,Hasan2018,Kristiansen2018,Han2019,Hupez2021,Fleischhacker2022,Anibal2022,Cremers2023,Ai2022,Goncalves2021}.
+Several desirable properties of the Shapley value make it suitable for tracing, ranking, and valuation of flexibility in distribution networks.
 The \textit{symmetry} property guarantees that two identical flexible units that bring equal contributions to coalitions will always be allocated the same value.
 The \textit{null player} property states that a unit that contributes nothing to any coalition will not receive a share of the grand coalition value.
 The \textit{efficiency} property requires that the sum of the values allocated to all players is equal to the value of the grand coalition.

-In this work, the Shapley value is exploited to interpret components of network flexibility according to different metrics.
-It is also demonstrated that the Shapley value can be used as an allocation and remuneration mechanism for flexible units.
+In this work, the Shapley value is exploited to analyse the contributions of flexible units to different flexibility requests, thus tracing the flexible power and ranking units by their criticality.
+It is also demonstrated that the Shapley value can be used as a valuation mechanism for flexible units.